Select an area of expertise to find out more about our experience.

 Complaints regarding a barrister’s competence and professional conduct are investigated by the Senior Clerk and a senior, experienced member of Chambers.
 You are entitled, when advised of the investigating barrister, to ask in writing for an alternative barrister, giving reasons for your request.
 Complaints concerning staff and client care matters will be investigated by the Senior Clerk and/or Chambers Director.
 Complaints concerning the Senior Clerk will be investigated by a senior member of the Chambers’ Management Committee.

 All investigations will be carried out as quickly and efficiently as is reasonably possible; you should be aware that diary commitments may delay the procedure but everything will be done to expedite the investigation.
-The background and conclusions of the investigation regarding the complaint, together with a recommendation(s) for the resolution of the complaint, will be put to the Head of Chambers for his ultimate decision and sanction.
-The Head of Chambers will write to you once the matter has been investigated and:
+In the event that neither the Head of Chambers nor the Chair of Management Committee had conducted the investigation, the background and conclusions of the investigation regarding the complaint, together with a recommendation(s) for the resolution of the complaint, will be put to the Head of Chambers or the Chair of Management Committee for their ultimate decision and sanction.
+The Head of Chambers or Chair of Management Committee will write to you once the matter has been investigated and:

 If found unjustified, explain why.